Wondering a bit about green beans nutrition? Good news: besides being a kick to look

 They also contain several flavonoids, including quercetin, which some research indicates

-goodies, the modest green bean is looking far more like Superman than like
+help during allergy season.
+In short, the modest green bean is far closer to Superman than to

-Clark Ken—all the more reason to cook them with care.
+Clark Kent—all the more reason to cook them with care.

 Like the tomato, the green bean boasts New World roots, originating in Peru and then spreading throughout Central and South America.
 From there it crossed the various seas with both Conquistadors and early traders, now delighting diners and munchers worldwide.
 In fact, it's reputed to be second in popularity only to the tomato in many countries.
 Interesting, no?